auroris/OpenIddict-WindowsAuth/README.md

 An allowlist of hosts that may appear in a client's `redirect_uri`.
 Authorization requests whose `redirect_uri` resolves to a host not in this list are rejected.
 Only the host portion of each URL is compared — scheme, port, and path are ignored during validation.

+This list also serves as the CORS origin allowlist.
+Browser-based (SPA) clients that call the token endpoint directly must have their origin (e.g. `https://myapp.com`) listed here, or the browser will block the response.

 #### IdentityServer:Clients

 List of permitted clients.
 Each entry must have a `ClientId`.
 An optional `ClientSecret` can be provided for confidential clients — if present, it will be verified on token requests.